stsfin/RetropieLimelightInstaller/README.md

 limelightRetroInstall.sh - script is used to install and configure limelight with retropie

-limelightReconfig.sh - script is used to reconfigure ip and keymap settings for limelight without installing stuff again, this will be installed in the future to the ports-folder for easy access from Emulation Station.
-For now you have to run it from the shell

 Howto use:

 just drop the limelightRetroInstall.sh in to your home directory